roberttidey/trainAccess/README.md

 - Ipload the files in data folder using http:ip/upload
 - Further file access can use http:ip/edit
 - For software updating export a binary and then access http:/ip/firmware
 - Note tha thte site fingerprint for https access may change if the security certificate of the National rail site is renewed.
 This can be seen in a browser and used to update the config file.
+You can also leave this line blank to skip the certificate check.

 ## Usage
 - Middle button is used to turn unit on.
 It will automatically get current times and refresh at the specified interval